Bridget Dorizzi

 WEHI’s friendly and supportive culture is Bridget’s favourite aspect of working here.

-“It’s so different to studying at university, and I really value collaborating with others, sharing new ideas and learning about everyone’s work,” she said.
+“It’s so different to studying at university, and I really value collaborating with others, sharing new ideas and learning about everyone’s work.”

 “It’s exciting to get good results, and I’m humbled to think my work potentially even lead to new treatments for cancers such as leukaemia."